Ruby Red Grapefruit

 Features & Attributes

 Ruby Red Grapefruit features showy clusters of fragrant white star-shaped flowers with buttery yellow eyes at the ends of the branches in early spring.
-It has attractive dark green foliage which emerges chartreuse in spring.
+It has attractive dark green evergreen foliage which emerges chartreuse in spring.
 The glossy oval leaves are highly ornamental and remain dark green throughout the winter.
 It features an abundance of magnificent orange berries with yellow blush from late fall to late winter.

 This is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a relatively low maintenance plant, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds, bees and butterflies to your yard.
 It has no significant negative characteristics.